TroubleshootingApril 1, 2026 Updated May 19, 2026 10 min read

 What it means: OpenClaw can't reach the Ollama HTTP API endpoint.
 The request to Ollama's server never completes.
 This is almost always a networking issue, not an Ollama issue and not an OpenClaw issue.

-The fix: Check three things in this order.
+The fix: Check four things in this order.

 Second, check the URL in your OpenClaw config.
-The baseUrl for your Ollama provider must match where Ollama is actually listening.
-If Ollama runs on port 11434 and your config says 11435, you get fetch failed.
+The baseUrl for your Ollama provider must match where Ollama is listening and must not end in /v1.
+The /v1 OpenAI-compatible path technically responds but breaks tool calling downstream — use the native API:

 GitHub reference: Issue #14053 documents this specific TypeError for Ollama discovery.